 I finally had time to catch Adobe Nat McCully’s ATypl Tokyo 2019 presentation.
 He covers a topic I have covered many times before: the (sad) state of CJK typography.
 As Nat points out most software developers and system engineers talk about CJK support as typography without any idea of what it means.
 Throwing CJK glyphs on a screen is not typography, they are not the same thing at all.

 The defining feature of CJK typography and layout in general and Japanese typography in particular is that space is an essential composition element equal with text and graphics, with fine space element control way beyond a baseline.
 Instead of thinking about how much space should be between text, flip it around and think about how much text should be between the space.
 Baseline font metrics will never deliver great CJK typography because there are too many limitations.

-QuickDraw GX was probably the only time in computer history that fonts, layout engine and the basic OS came together to solve these limitations for all language systems, all language typography as equal from the bottom up.
-Parts of that effort survived, such as Apple’s San Francisco variable system font based on the TrueType GX model, and the inclusion of the TrueType GX model as the base technology for OpenType Variable fonts.
+QuickDraw GX was the only time in computer history that fonts, layout engine and the basic OS came together to solve these limitations for all language systems and all language typography as equal from the bottom up.
+Parts of that effort survived, such as Apple’s SF variable system fonts based on the TrueType GX model, and the inclusion of the TrueType GX model as the base technology for OpenType Variable fonts.

-Call me a pessimist but after 20 years of watching things slide sideways, I don’t see much hope for the future evolution of great CJK typography on digital devices.
+After 20 years of watching things slide sideways, I don’t see much hope for the future evolution of great CJK typography on digital devices.
 Most western software development people think that having CKJ glyphs on a screen is ‘good enough’ CJK typography, end of story.